Born to Run (Emmylou Harris song)

 "Born to Run" is a song written by Paul Kennerley, and recorded by American country music artist Emmylou Harris.
-It was released in May 1982 as the third single from the album Cimarron.
+It was released in May 1982 as the second single from the album Cimarron.

 The song takes its melody from "The Death of Me," a song from The Legend of Jesse James, a concept album written by Kennerley.
 This version was performed by Johnny Cash and Levon Helm.

 The song reached number 3 on the Billboard Hot Country Singles & Tracks chart.
 The song was covered by country Music Artist Lee Ann Womack in 2016 on The Life & Songs Of Emmylou Harris: An All-Star Concert Celebration (Live).
 It was later covered by Irish actress Jessie Buckley for the 2019 country music drama film Wild Rose.